jmejia8/Metaheuristics.jl/paper/paper.md

 # Main Features

 This part aims to describe the most important features included in the package.
-First, `Metaheuristics` implements a consistent and intuitive API to perform the approximation to optimal solutions of an objective function defined as follows.
+First, `Metaheuristics` implements a consistent and intuitive API to perform the approximation to optimal solutions of a minimization problem defined as follows.

 $$\min_{x\in X} f(x)$$
 subject to